-Allison Billups is Executive Director, Business Development at Advanced Clinical.
+Allison Billups is VP of Business Development at Advanced Clinical.
 Allison has served in the clinical research industry for over 20 years working for multiple contract research organizations (CROs) and directly for a large pharmaceutical company.
 She has held multiple Business Development positions within Advanced Clinical.
 Previous positions have included Sales Leader, Team Leader, Account Manager, & Pharmaceutical Sales Representative.
 Allison has a Bachelor’s Degree in Marketing from Florida State University.

 Choosing a Contract Research Organization (CRO) is one of the most important decisions a sponsor company – especially a mid-sized biotech company – will make early in the drug development lifecycle.
 A perfectly matched CRO does more than perform the basic clinical outsourcing services for a sponsor –they bring expertise to a sponsor through every step in the clinical development process, helping their clients avoid common trial pitfalls, implement strategies, accelerate recruitment, and ensure the right data is collected to speed promising new drugs to market – just to name a few.